Unbalanced Kantorovich-Rubinstein distance, plan, and barycenter on finite spaces: A statistical perspective: Empirical Kantorovich-Rubinstein Distances

-These bounds distinguish cases, based on the value of the penalty $C$, as well as the dimension $D$.
-The most critical part of these these bounds is the impact of the cardinality of $\X$.
-If $D<2p$, then there is no dependence on $\lvert \X \rvert$ and the convergence of approximation error of the empirical measure is independent of its support size.
-If $D=2p$, then $\lvert \X \rvert$ enters through a logarithmic term.
-If $D>2p$, then the dependence becomes polynomial in $\lvert \X \rvert$.
-These phase transitions for the dependence on the support size match those for empirical optimal transport \citep{sommerfeld2019optimal}.
+If $\alpha<2p$, then there is no dependence on $|\XC|$ and the convergence of approximation error of the empirical measure is independent of its support size.
+If $\alpha=2p$, then $|\XC|$ enters through a logarithmic term.
+If $\alpha>2p$, then the dependence becomes polynomial in $|\XC|$.
+These phase transitions for the dependence on the support size align with those for empirical (balanced) OT for an arbitrary finite subset of $\RR^D$ \citep{sommerfeld2019optimal}, corresponding to $\alpha = D$.
+Our results also conceptually align with rate results for the empirical Wasserstein distance \citep{fournier2015rate, weed2019sharp}, namely that for $\alpha < 2p$ parametric convergence rates in the sample size and independent of the domain manifest.
+Moreover, for $\alpha>2p$ some polynomial dependency in $|\XC|$ has to manifest, since otherwise it would imply generic parametric convergence rates in the sample size for the empirical Wasserstein distance for $\alpha> 2p$, which would contradict well-known lower bounds \citep{singh2018minimax,weed2019sharp}.
+We conjecture the dependency in $|\XC|$ for the different regimes to be sharp.

 A novelty for the UOT setting is the additional dependency on the different scales of $C$.
 This is explained by the previously discussed control of $C$ on the maximal distance at which transport occurs in an optimal plan.
 The height function is again used to specify the scale induced by a particular choice of the parameter $C$.
 Notably, the dependence on $\lvert \X \rvert$ does not change on most scales of $C$.
 There is an exception, however, for sufficiently small values of $C$, where the $(p,C)$-KRD is equal to a scaled total variation distance.
-Thus, these bounds are completely oblivious to the geometry of $\X$ in $\Y$, though they scale as $\lvert \X \rvert^{\frac{1}{2}}$ which is the same rate we obtain for the TV bound (recall \cref{lem:TVbound}).
+Thus, these bounds are completely oblivious to the geometry of $\X$ in $\Y$, though they scale as $\lvert \X \rvert^{\frac{1}{2}}$ which is the same rate we obtain for the TV bound (recall Theorem \ref{thm:TVbound}).
 As a final observation, we note that for $C>2h_L(0)$, these bounds essentially recover analogue bounds for empirical optimal transport \citep{sommerfeld2019optimal}.
 However, for the $(p,C)$-KRD the bounds include an additional summand based on the estimation error for the measure's total mass intensity.